 May 1, 1840: The Penny Black, the world’s first postage stamp sold for one penny, is released in Britain, featuring a profile portrait of Queen Victoria.
-More than 70 millions letters are sent within the next year, a number tripled in two years.
+More than 70 million letters are sent within the next year, a number that tripled in two years.
 It’s soon copied in other countries, and the stamp is used for 40 years.

 May 1, 1851: The brainchild of Prince Albert, the Great Exhibition opens in London’s Crystal Palace, with 10,000-plus exhibitors displaying the world’s technological wonders—from false teeth to farm machinery to telescopes.
-Six million visitors attend what would become the first World’s Fair, before it closes in October.
+Six million visitors attend what would become the first world’s fair before it closes in October.

 March 28, 1854: France and Britain declare war on Russia, launching the Crimean War, which largely surrounds the protection of the rights of minority Christians in the Ottoman Empire.
 History’s most famous nurse, Florence Nightingale, helps reduce the death count by two-thirds by improving unsanitary conditions.
 An estimated 367,000 soldiers died in the two-year conflict.

 Dec.
-9, 1868: Liberal William Gladstone defeats Conservative Benjamin Disraeli to become prime minister, a position he held for four terms.
+9, 1868: Liberal William Gladstone defeats Conservative Benjamin Disraeli to become prime minister, a position he held for four non-consecutive terms.
 His legacy includes reform for Ireland, establishing an elementary education program and instituting secret ballot voting.